-If you have younger cowpokes try a stagecoach ride.
-The same old west experience without having to sit on a horse.
-Or just enjoy the large petting zoo, pony rides, and games offered at the ranch.
+If you have younger cowpokes try a stagecoach ride by reservation!
+Enjoy the same Old West experience without having to sit on a horse.
+Or just enjoy the large petting zoo and games offered at the ranch.

 Scottsdale is one of our favorite weekend getaways from Phoenix.
 See what else made the list!